 There’s no doubt that PowerPoint is the most ubiquitous piece of presentation software out there.
 It’s been around for a whopping 30 years and is said to installed on an unfathomable one billion computers around the world.

-And there’s good reason for its endurance: its flexibility and depth mean that with the right skills, you can use it to execute all kinds of creative and interactive presentation ideas.
-It’s this infinite customisability that’s the reason why PowerPoint is our presentation designers’ forte and the niche that our business is focused on.
+And there’s good reason for its endurance: its flexibility and depth mean that with the right skills, you can use it to execute all kinds of creative and interactive presentations.
+It’s this infinite customisability that’s the reason PowerPoint is Buffalo 7’s forte and the niche that our business is focused on.

-What is Sway?
-It’s a new presentation app cooked up by Microsoft that differs from PowerPoint in that it uses an intuitive drag-and-drop interface that adapts contextually to your cues.
+Microsoft Sway is a presentation app cooked up by Microsoft that differs from PowerPoint in that it uses an intuitive drag-and-drop interface that adapts contextually to your cues.
 Place content into the editor and its algorithm will suggest layouts, backgrounds, fonts and transitions.

 Sway’s appeal lies in its ability to pull in content not just from your device, but also from web and social services like Facebook, YouTube, Flickr, Vine, SoundCloud, Google Maps and even your cloud storage.

 Microsoft calls sway a ‘digital storytelling app’, highlighting the intention that it can be used for applications beyond traditional face-to-face presenting – such as personal projects, mood boards and reports.
-It can be embedded easily on blogs and webpages like this, too:
+It can be embedded easily on blogs and webpages too.

 Keynote is Apple’s first-party presentation solution, which forms part of its iWork suite of productivity tools – its own PowerPoint alternative.

 Keynote strips back a lot of the crowded user interface that many feel overwhelmed by in PowerPoint.
 It’s very friendly when working with multiple types of media and integrates seamlessly for use across Apple’s iOS devices.